 (d) honor those scholars who write business communication articles with the most impact.

-As part of Marshall's Business Communication TLI, Marshall will provides resource information for business communication scholars including citation counts for top business communication articles.
+As part of Marshall's Business Communication TLI, Marshall will provide resource information for business communication scholars including citation counts for top business communication articles.

-- Timothy Coombs (2014), University of Central Florida
+- 2014: Timothy Coombs, University of Central Florida